saarasat/finglish-app-otm-2019/Documentation/Usermanual.md

 ### Registering

-In case you don't have a username and password readily defined, you can create them by hitting the "Luo uusi tunnus"-button.
+In case you don't have a username and password, you can create them by hitting the "Luo uusi tunnus"-button.

 ![Logging in](https://github.com/saarasat/finglish-app-otm-2019/blob/master/Documentation/images/LoggingIn.png)